Skip to content

 2. Serving the Notice

-The notice that the landlord serves the tenant must be delivered via the following methods:
+According to California eviction laws, the notice that the landlord serves the tenant must be delivered via the following methods:

 • The landlord may deliver the written notice directly to the tenant at the rental unit.